Help is at hand for

 busy owners and their

 I have a first class Post Graduate Diploma in Companion Animal Behavioural Counselling from the University of Southampton.
 This is one of the most prestigious qualifications in this field in the UK.
-For over 2 ½ years I studied dog and cat behaviour, positive methods in dog training, learning theory, welfare and ethics, the law, neuroscience and human psychology.
+For over 2 ½ years I studied dog behaviour, positive methods in dog training, learning theory, welfare and ethics, the law, neuroscience and human psychology.
 I even got to train a goat!
-This all gave me the knowledge to qualify as a pet behaviour counsellor and dog trainer working with all breeds of dogs and cats.
+This all gave me the knowledge to qualify as a pet behaviour counsellor and dog trainer working with all breeds of dogs.

 I since added to my knowledge by becoming a Certified Separation Anxiety Trainer (CSAT) having studied with the world renowned separation anxiety specialist Malena DeMartini.
 This is a behaviour issue that I am passionate about.
 Because of the unique way of working remotely I am able to help dogs and their owners anywhere the world.

 I am also a qualified canine remedial massage therapist with a first class diploma from the Institute of Complementary Animal Therapy.
-This has given me an in depth knowledge of how pain can affect a dog or cat’s behaviour.
+This has given me an in depth knowledge of how pain can affect a dog’s behaviour.

 Beware of Quick Fixes